janus-idp/helm-backstage/charts/backstage/README.md

 2. Exposes a `Route` for easy access to the instance
 3. Enables OpenShift-compatible PostgreSQL database storage

-For additional instance features please consuls [documentation for `janus-idp/backstage-showcase`](https://github.com/janus-idp/backstage-showcase/).
+For additional instance features please consult the [documentation for `janus-idp/backstage-showcase`](https://github.com/janus-idp/backstage-showcase/tree/main/showcase-docs).

 Additional features can be enabled by extending the default configuration at: